Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 Future of retiree healthcare: HP never made any explicit commitment to provide retiree healthcare in the entire history of the company.
-Of HP's predecessor companies, only DEC had retiree healthcare.
+Of the many Hewlett-Packard predecessor companies, only DEC had retiree healthcare.
 Prices paid by retirees will continue to rise due to the cap put in place in 2010.
 Details

 Other benefits issues -- such as Social Security, Pension, 401(k), Stock, Medicare, annual enrollment, COBRA, troubleshooting retiree health coverage, etc:.
 HPAlumni Benefits Menu